rimutaka/posts/on-middle-managers/readme.md

 He ones told me a dark story about a Soviet Commissar and his platoon.
 Those [Commissars](https://en.wikipedia.org/wiki/Political_commissar) were political cronies, staunched communists known for sending soldiers to imminent death.
 They would rather kill their own people than allow them to retreat.
 Their defining features were impatience, incompetence and refusal to think.
 I always wondered what they looked like until I met one recently in a very unexpected place - a growing e-commerce company.

-## You are joining a rocket ship: watch out for commissars onboard
+## You are joining a rocket ship ...

 Some 15 years after my last conversation with my grandfather I was asked to help with improving a customer service centre for an e-commerce company.
 They were growing 30% year-on-year heading for $100M+ in turnover in 2020 and had some efficiency problems.
 It looked like a dream contract - a fast-growing company with "growth pains"!

 As Sheryl Sandberg [said](https://poetsandquants.com/2012/05/24/sheryl-sandbergs-class-day-speech-at-harvard-business-school/),
 > If you're offered a seat on a rocket ship, don't ask what seat!
 Just get on.

-And so I did.
+And so I did, no questions asked.

 ## Calculate the ship's trajectory: are they heading for a win?